 This morning, President Obama will sign the Healthy, Hunger-Free Kids Act of 2010 -- a major step forward in our nation’s effort to provide all children with healthy food in schools.
 Watch the bill signing and remarks by the President and the First Lady right here on LetsMove.gov.

-Posted by Jon Jarvis, Director of the National Park Service on June 17, 2010
+Posted by Ali Kelley, Special Assistant to the Director, National Park Service on December 9, 2010